 When Eun Jae arrived at the mansion, thoughts of her son were long gone as she moved in between the bodies of young hopefuls who grooved to the music that blared throughout the home.
 A new sensation had taken over her as she eased her way through, hoping to find the man who could unlock the door she needed to emerge into this world.
 That night, Eun Jae was swept off her feet by the mystique of Slade, an industry guru who took her to a new world.
 She was so enraptured by his being, that it took two days for her to come up for air.

 However, two years later she had found that her number in the line of next best things was keeping her further from the front.
 Yet, EJ held onto the hope that Slade instilled within her.
 He had convinced her to do away with her birthname, as the first few weeks of their trysts left him annoyed whenever she corrected him after calling her by a name that was not her own.
 Through compromise, Eun Jae agreed to become EJ, hoping that it would suffice.
 As the days went on, EJ found that she was vying for Slade's attention now more than ever.
 It seemed that no matter how much she changed for him, things remained the same.
-To cope with the constant failures, EJ had joined in on Slade's habits which drew her to the lone house before her.
+To cope with the constant failures, EJ had joined in on Slade's habits which drew her to the lone house that stood before her and her son.
 Needing her fix, EJ adjusted her dress that stuck out like a sore thumb on the dark street.
 The neighborhood they walked through was a far cry from the elite mansions she was typically drawn to.
 But Slade had messaged her saying that he had a special surprise for her, with the promise of a hit she wouldn't forget.

 BIGSHOT LOWKEY.
 B THERE.

 Low key?
 EJ had pulled out as many stops as she could tonight because if this was the real deal, then she would not pass this chance up.
 The small squeeze of her hand drew her eyes down to the little boy who walked at a fast pace to keep up with her longer legs.
-Taking a deep breath, EJ recalled her questions on what she was supposed to do with MJ, there was no one to watch him.
-Leaving him home alone was out of the question as her nosey older neighbor made it her business to watch and document EJ's every movement and would gladly report her to child services.
-There had been a close run in that almost had MJ taken from her, and unless she followed their every condition, she knew the next time they came knocking on her door it would be the last time she saw MJ.
+Taking a deep breath, EJ recalled her questions on what she was supposed to do with MJ-- there was no one to watch him.
+Leaving him home alone was out of the question as her nosey older neighbor made it her business to watch and document EJ's every move and would happily report her to child services.
+There had been a close run in that almost had MJ taken from her, and unless she followed their every condition, she knew the next time they came knocking on her door it may be the last time she saw MJ.

 Wiping at her nose, EJ flipped her hair over her shoulder as they stood in front of the large house.
 "Do you remember what I told you?
 Stay quiet and wait until mommy is finished, okay?
-If everything goes well tonight, you'll finally get to see mommy on TV and in movies, wouldn't that be fun?"
+If everything goes well tonight, you'll finally get to see mommy on real TV and in movies, wouldn't that be fun?"
 Her wide eyes sparkled at the thought.
 MJ tightened his grip on her hand as he shrugged his shoulders.

 "Can't we go home?
 I don't want to be here."
 He began to whine